alinasansevich/alinasansevich/README.md

 My name is Alina Sansevich, and I am a self-taught Python Developer.
 I have a PhD in Biological Sciences and I am about to complete IBM's Data Science Professional Certificate from Coursera.

 #### Here's what I'm working on:
-🔭 I’m currently working on Data Analysis / Machine Learning<br>
+🔭 I’m currently working on: Data Analysis / Machine Learning<br>
-🌱 I’m currently learning Machine Learning / R<br>
+🌱 I’m currently learning: Machine Learning / R<br>
-👯 I’m looking to collaborate on Python projects<br>
-💬 Ask me about Molecular Biology<br>
+💬 Ask me about: Molecular Biology<br>
 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-alinasansevich-blue)](https://www.linkedin.com/in/alina-sansevich-070b6159/)<br>
 😄 Pronouns: She/her<br>